 Image courtesy of Guide Recommended.

-ONE LAST WORD ABOUT FLY CASTING LINES
+FLY CASTING LINES

 Whether tight loop or open loop fly casting, successfully creating fly line loops relies on a smooth transfer of energy.
 Your fly line knots are part of this transfer, including the fly line loop to leader connection.
 Be mindful that your connection is secure enough to stay put without interfering with the casting motion.